optimibi/docs/docs/documentation/Visualization/Map/40 GeoJSON填充地图.md

 2. Can I customize my own GeoJSON map?

-   Yes, you can contact Datafor to customize a GeoJSON map for you.
+   Yes, you can contact Optimibi to customize a GeoJSON map for you.